NVIDIA/aistore/docs/bucket.md

 ### Public Cloud Buckets

 Public Google Storage supports limited access to its data.
-If AIS cluster is deployed with Google Cloud enabled (Google Storage is selected as 3rd party Cloud provider when [deploying an AIS cluster](/README.md#local-playground)), it allows a few operations without providing credentials:
+If AIS cluster is deployed with Google Cloud enabled (Google Storage is selected as 3rd party Backend provider when [deploying an AIS cluster](/README.md#local-playground)), it allows a few operations without providing credentials:
 HEAD a bucket, list bucket objects, GET an object, and HEAD an object.
 The example shows accessing a private GCP bucket and a public GCP one without user authorization.